 Frequently Asked Questions

 Our mission is to make the world a better place!
 How?
-By teaching children to be effective questioners and evidence based decision makers, all things become possible for them and society.
+By teaching children to be effective questioners and compassionate evidence based

-Beth is a Nationally Board Certified teacher and has a wall full of spiffy education awards.
+Beth is a Nationally Board Certified teacher, received the Presidential Award for Excellence in Mathematics and Science Teaching, and is a published author.
 She has a degree in Human Ecology.
 Curtis has a Bachelor of Science degree in biology/earth sciences, Master’s degree in environmental science and economics, and a Juris Doctorate.
 He has published six research articles in peer reviewed journals on paleontology.

 Yes!
 Beth has 25 years of classroom experience.
 Curtis is not a classroom teacher, but loves kids and doing presentations in schools.

 Beth’s use of the methods we are sharing via Go2Science routinely helped her students achieve the highest literacy and math performance in her district even though they usually entered among the lowest.
 Our band of edu-rockstars, extensive research, and positive outcomes in Go2Science classrooms confirm that what we offer supports maximum learning!

 We provide lessons for PreK through fifth grade classrooms.
 The core activity for most lessons works across the K-5 continuum, however, the complexity students bring to that work increases as they gain skills.
 Additionally, we provide NGSS aligned formative assessment rubrics for each grade level to help structure conversation to support learning specific skills.
 We also provide grade level appropriate integrations for reading, writing, and math as part of each lesson.
 Pre-K lessons are developmentally appropriate and play-based.